 Why do some pots not have holes?

 Hole-free pots tend to have a posh, upscale look that’s undoubtedly appealing.
-Unfortunately, these pots aren’t very functional.
-Now the water has nowhere to go when you pour it in the pot.
+Unfortunately, these pots without drainage holes aren’t always as functional as containers for growing certain types of indoor plants.

 Can you plant succulents in pots without holes?